belrubio/LNU_model/README.md

 ### **Description**

 Implementation of a computational functional model of recovery after stroke that establishes a closed loop between arm use, functional recovery, and cortical reorganization (Han et al., 2008; Hidaka et al., 2012; Schweighofer et al., 2009).
 We extended and applied this model to formulate predictions about the clinical outcome of different therapy combinations based on constraint induced movement therapy and reinforcement.
+Please, if you reuse this code, reference to: Ballester, Belén Rubio, et al. "Counteracting learned non-use in chronic stroke patients with reinforcement-induced movement therapy."
+Journal of neuroengineering and rehabilitation 13.1 (2016): 74.

 ### **Getting Started**